-Salt may be essential for flavour to encourage pupils to eat healthy options, such as wholemeal bread.
+Salt may be essential for flavour to encourage children to eat healthy options, such as wholemeal bread.

-3.3.3 The ratio of sugar to flour in sweet recipes is 1:2: 4 points
+3.3.3 The ratio of sugar to flour in sweet recipes is 1:2 or less: 5 points

 To achieve these points, the ratio of sugar to flour must be 1:2 or less in 50% of your cakes, pastry, biscuits and crumbles.